-Their desire to leverage AI for predicting incidents is commendable.
-However, the more common challenge is that they often lack clarity on the specific, actionable insights they expect AI to deliver.
-This profound disconnect between a high-level vision and their operational reality—a chasm we call the AI Readiness Gap—is created by three fundamental misconceptions about how AI is successfully deployed in an enterprise EHS context.
+The goal is usually to use AI for predicting incidents.
+However, most organisations lack clarity on the specific signals they expect AI to deliver.
+This gap between the high-level vision and operational reality—the AI Readiness Gap—is created by three fundamental misconceptions about how AI is successfully deployed in an enterprise EHS context.

 A client’s specification often includes standard software functions like user authentication and reporting dashboards.
 Tucked into the same list is a requirement such as developing an AI that identifies hazards on a work site or suggesting root causes after an incident is logged.

 The problem is treating AI as just another software feature.
-In this model, AI is a smart layer you simply activate—a magic wand that instantly makes a system intelligent.
+In this model, AI is a smart layer you simply activate — a magic wand that instantly makes a system intelligent.
+Unlike a standard dashboard where a data error is usually obvious, a bad predictive model provides a false sense of certainty.
+It doesn't just show wrong numbers; it can lead to catastrophic operational decisions based on a signal that isn't there.

 Think of it this way: If someone asked you to build a car and then casually added they'd also like it to fly, you wouldn't just add wings.
 You would explain that a flying car is a fundamentally different machine.
-What is actually being requested—whether it's using Natural Language Processing (NLP) to understand incident reports, Computer Vision (CV) to identify site hazards, or predictive models to forecast risk—involves complex data pipelines and validated statistical models.
-This is a full-scale R&D initiative, not a feature on a checklist.
+What is actually being requested involves complex data pipelines and validated statistical models.
+It might mean using Natural Language Processing (NLP)—software that reads and "understands" human writing like a high-speed intern—to scan thousands of incident reports.
+It could involve Computer Vision (CV), a system that "sees" through cameras like a digital safety observer to spot hazards in real-time.
+These are full-scale R&D initiatives, not simple features on a checklist.

 Most organizations understand that AI requires data.
 They proudly state that their new system will build a comprehensive library of incidents that will "feed" their AI.
 This instinct is correct, but it overlooks a critical truth: raw, unstructured EHS data is like crude oil.
 It holds immense potential, but it is unusable without extensive refinement.